Private First Class

 For his military service, he was awarded the following: Bronze Star Medal, Good Conduct Medal, American Defense Medal, American Campaign Medal, European-African-Middle Eastern Campaign Medal with four bronze stars, World War II Victory Medal, Army of Occupation Medal, Combat Infantryman Badge, and Distinguished Unit Badge with one oak leaf cluster.
 He also was awarded the Congressional Gold Medal on October 5, 2010, along with the other veterans of the 100th/442nd Regimental Combat Team.
 This is the highest Congressional Civilian Medal.

 After the war, Fujii returned to Oakland and continued in his profession as a self-employed gardener.
 He married Fumiko Otsuka of Oakland.
 She was the daughter of Tomio and Asana (Iwamoto) Otsuka who emigrated from Kaho District, Fukuoka Prefecture, Japan.
 The Otsuka family had been incarcerated at Tule Lake WRA Internment Camp in northern California during the war.
-Over the years, Katsumi and Fumiko raised a family of one daughter and two sons.
-They lived at 1434 Whittle Avenue, Oakland.
+Over the years, Katsumi and Fumiko raised a family of one daughter, Judy, and two sons, Roy and Steven.
+They lived at 4134 Whittle Avenue, Oakland.

 In May 1953, Fujii was a founding member and the treasurer of the Japanese-American Citizens League, Oakland Chapter.

 On January 31, 1971, Fumiko Otsuka Fujii died at the age of 47, in Oakland.
-He later married Toyoko Kanzaki.
+He later married Toyoko Kanzaki, and together they had one child, Kathy.

 Katsumi Fujii died on November 26, 1993, in Oakland.
 He was survived by his wife Toyoko and his three children.
 He was inurned with his first wife Fumiko and his parents at Mountain View Cemetery, Oakland, in the Outdoor Garden Mausoleum 2, Niche 26, Tier 5.
-His second wife, Toyoko, died in 2017.
+His second wife, Toyoko, died in 2017, and is also inurned at Mountain View Cemetery.

 Researched and written by the Sons & Daughters of the 442nd Regimental Combat Team in 2022.